arpit-agr/v3-arpit-codes/src/content/blog/testing-in-forced-colors-mode.md

 ---
 title: 'Testing in Forced Colors Mode'
-description: 'Testing in forced colors mode improves accessibility for users and reveals design flaws, such as excessive reliance on color cues.'
+standfirst: 'Testing in forced colors mode improves accessibility for users and reveals design flaws, such as excessive reliance on color cues.'
 pubDate: 2024-05-21
 tags:
   [